 - Granulated sugar- White sugar sweetens the muffins and locks in moisture.
 You can use caster sugar or organic cane sugar too.

 - Vegetable oil- Making muffins with both oil and butter creates a super light texture while adding a rich, delicious flavor.
 It's the best of both worlds!
+You can use any neutral, flavorless oil like canola oil and avocado oil.

 - Plain Greek yogurt- This is a magical ingredient that adds moisture and tenderness to your batter, resulting in ultra-soft muffins.
 Make sure it's at room temperature so it blends in smoothly.